survive-the-century/survive-the-century/book/text/endmatter_credits.md

 ### Lauren Beukes

-Lauren Beukes is the award-winning and internationally best-selling South African author of The Shining Girls, Zoo City and Afterland, among other works.
+Lauren Beukes is the award-winning and internationally best-selling South African author of *The Shining Girls*, *Zoo City* and *Afterland*, among other works.
 Her novels have been published in 24 countries and are being adapted for film and TV.
 She’s also a comics writer, screenwriter, journalist and documentary maker. laurenbeukes.com

 ### Maria Turtschaninoff